A question has

 to see if any light comes through underneath the ruler.
 The light areas are the places where the

-sure they are flat by putting two tiles back to back and grinding them
+grinding.
+Put two tiles back to back and grind them

 together.
 The initial grind will show you the high spots as they will have the